Let the pictures tell their stories

-Anyone interested in history and willing to spend some time can help make #LastSeen a success.
-The goal is to track down more photographs of deportations and collect additional information about what they show by working together with the project researchers.
+Anyone interested in history and willing to give some time to the project can help make #LastSeen a success.
+The goal is to track down more photographs of deportations and collect additional information about where they come from and what they show by working together with the project researchers.

 Jews, Sinti and Roma people, and victims of the Krankenmorde (the mass murder of people who were sick or disabled) were often deported in full public view.
-Many of the photographs show not only the deportees and perpetrators, but also various spectators – men, women and even children and adolescents.
+Many of the photographs show not only the persecutees and the perpetrators, but also spectators – men, women, and even children and adolescents.

 »When we think about deportations, we don’t usually think of them taking place during the day, in the open, with spectators.
 The photos reveal how many people knew about the deportations or even participated in them.«Floriane Azoulay, Director of the Arolsen Archives

-Around 550 photographs and some film footage from about 45 locations in the German Reich are currently known to exist, but this material has never been systematically compiled and made available to the public.
+Photographs and some film footage from about 57 locations in the German Reich are currently known to exist, but this material has never been systematically compiled and made available to the public.
 We want to change this.
-Our findings, along with digital copies of the photographs, will be freely accessible on a website in German and English.
+Our findings, along with digital copies of the photographs, will be accessible on a website in German and English.
 Our preliminary research has already uncovered previously unpublished images, and we want to find more photographs with your help.

 Recognizing pictures of deportations

 Without background knowledge, it is not always easy to tell whether a picture shows a deportation or something else.
 If you find a picture that might show a deportation, share it with us and our researchers will study it to determine what kind of situation it depicts.